otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-seeding-api-testing-render-deployment.md

       );
   });
 });

-// Export the ID for use in other tests export { anotherInstitutionId };
 ```

 > **Note:** This test suite covers the main HTTP methods (GET, POST, PUT, DELETE) for an institution as well as validation, filtering, and sorting.